Marcantonio Barbarigo: Montefiascone and Corneto

 Pope Innocent XI elevated him into the cardinalate on 2 September 1686 as the Cardinal-Priest of Santa Susanna.
 He was transferred to the see of Montefiascone and Corneto in 1687 with the title of Archbishop.
 He established an orphanage in Corneto which was subsequently named "Orfanotrofio Barbarigo" in his honor.

 In 1685 Rose Venerini established a school for girls in Viterbo.
 Cardinal Barbarigo invited Venerini to come to his diocese to give advice on the administration of schools in the diocese and to help train teachers.
 From 1692 to 1694, Venerini opened ten schools in Montefiascone and the villages surrounding Lake Bolsena.
 The cardinal rented a house for Venerini and her school, and provided the material means; Rosa trained the teachers, and organized the schools.

 When she had to return to Viterbo to attend to her first school, Venerini entrusted the Montefiascone schools and the teachers to the direction of a young woman, Lucy Filippini, whom the cardinal had entrusted with the leadership of the project in his diocese.
 Filippini organized the teachers of that diocese as a separate religious congregation known as the Religious Teachers Filippini.

 He participated in the papal conclave of 1689 which resulted in the election of Pope Alexander VIII and also partook in the conclave of 1691 that saw the election of Pope Innocent XII.
 He later opted to be the Cardinal-Priest of San Marco in 1697 and partook in the papal conclave of 1700 that saw the election of Pope Clement XI.

 Barbarigo died on 26 May 1706 at 10:00am in Montefiascone in the residence of the bishop.
 He was buried in the tomb where bishops of the see were buried but was later transferred to another church and his heart placed in the Montefiascone seminary.

 Sainthood

+Barbarigo's spiritual writings were approved by theologians on 1 February 1939.
 The cause of beatification was introduced on 23 March 1941 and bestowed on him the title of Servant of God and the Positio was forwarded to the Congregation for the Causes of Saints in 2006.
 Pope Benedict XVI approved that he lived a life of heroic virtue and proclaimed him to be Venerable on 6 July 2007.

 Episcopal succession

 Augustinian Sisters of Divine Love

-Cardinal Barbarigo founded the Congregation of the Augustinian Sisters of Divine Love in Montefiasconi, Italy on September 13, 1705.
+Cardinal Barbarigo founded the Congregation of the Augustinian Sisters of Divine Love in Montefiasconi, Italy on 13 September 1705.
 The sisters run the "Casa per ferie Mater Mundi", a residence for students of the Italian /institute for Classical Studies, affiliated with the Pontificium Institutum Altioris Latinitatis.